open-mmlab/mmcv/docs/understand_mmcv/config.md

 ### Add deprecation information in configs

-Deprecation information can be added into a config file, which will trigger a `UserWarning` when this config file is loaded.
+Deprecation information can be added in a config file, which will trigger a `UserWarning` when this config file is loaded.

 `deprecated_cfg.py`